djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 - Improve customer satisfaction through faster service
 - Free up human staff to handle more complex customer needs

-In this lab, you'll build a system of collaborating AI agents that can handle banking operations including:
+In this lab, you'll build a system of collaborating AI agents that can handle banking operations, including:

 - Account balance inquiries
 - Money transfers between accounts